 a vector of serial date numbers corresponding to market closures between

-In this example, you can use
+In this example, use

-determine the standard holidays in the last half of 2000:
+determine the standard holidays in the last half of 2012.

-LHHDates = holidays('1-Jul-2000','31-Dec-2000'); LHHDays = datestr(LHHDates)
+LHHDates = holidays('1-Jul-2012','31-Dec-2012'); LHHDays = datestr(LHHDates)

 LHNextDates = busdate(LHHDates); LHNextDays = datestr(LHNextDates)

-to determine cash-flow dates for securities with periodic payments.
+To determine cash-flow dates for securities with periodic payments,

-and the end-of-month rule.
-For example, to determine the cash-flow dates for a security
+rule.
+For example, you can determine the cash-flow dates for a security

-that pays four coupons per year on the last day
+that pays four coupons per year on the last day of the month using

-date, the maturity date, and the parameters.
+the settlement date, the maturity date, and the parameters for

 PayDates = cfdates('14-Mar-2000','30-Nov-2001',4,3,1); PayDays = datestr(PayDates)